install.packages(c("tidyverse", "readr", "rstudioapi", "stringr"))Text files are the simplest form of documentation. However, they are susceptible to encoding and structural issues that impede interoperability.

 Internet Archive Wayback Machine: Use this website to find live versions of broken URLs.

-For users who want to run this analysis on a server (HPC), in a batch job, or from the command line, here is the pure R script version.
+For users who want to run this analysis on a server, in a batch job, or from the command line, here is a pure R script that performs the same process.

 Download the R Script: Inspect_Text_Script.R